 A screen with the Data List (list of Data Items) will open.

-- Click on a Entity in the Data List.
+- Click on an Entity in the Data List.

-- In the top of the screen, click on the "Add Relationship" button.
+- At the top of the screen, click on the 'Add Relationship' button.

 An Add Relationship Dialog appears, in which the new relationship can be created.